GoogleCloudPlatform/bigquery-antipattern-recognition/README.md

 <ul>
 Specifies how many days of INFORMATION_SCHEMA to read <br> Must be set along with `--read_from_info_schema`. <br>
-This will create a filter on the creation_time column of your INFORMATION_SCHEMA view.<br>
 Defaults to 1.
 </ul>